vsrinivas/fuchsia/fuchsia_paver.md

 the target, and running `install-disk-image wipe`.
 Then reboot the target, re-run `fx boot <target_type> -w 150` on the host, and the pave should succeed.

+In some cases paving may fail on an Acer with some error indicating "couldn't find space in gpt".
+In these cases (as long as you don't want to keep the other OS, i.e. Windows, parts) run `lsblk` and identify the partition that isn't your USB (it shouldn't have RE in the columns).
+Identify the number in the first column for your partition (likely to be either 000 or 003).
+Then run `gpt init /dev/class/block/N` where N is the number previously identified.
+This will clear all Windows partitions from the disk.
+Once this is done, reboot into zedboot and paving should work.

 ## Running without a persistent /data partition

 It is possible to run the system without a persistent data partition.
 When this is